 Museum of London

 One of the most impressive exhibitions in the capital is the National Gallery.
 It houses the national collection of Western European painting from around 1250 onwards.
-Among the paintings, there are masterpieces by Reubens, Van Gogh, Turner, Leonardo Da Vinci, Monet, Rembrandt, and many more.
-Along with the pleasure of viewing superb works of art, the gallery gives you many more reasons to visit it.
+Among the paintings, there are masterpieces by Reubens, Van Gogh, Turner, Leonardo Da Vinci, Monet, Rembrandt, and even more.
+In addition to the pleasure of viewing superb works of art, the gallery gives you many more reasons to visit.
 The English government believes that art belongs to each and every citizen, so entrance to the gallery is free.
 In addition, you can visit some of the numerous and incredibly entertaining workshops organized there.
-If you are not that knowledgeable about art, you can discover more about the paintings through talks, tours and online guides.
-Visit the National Gallery website for more details.
+If you are not that knowledgeable about art, you can also discover more about the paintings through talks, tours, and online guides.
+Visit the National Gallery website for even more details.

 Victoria and Albert Museum

-The Victoria and Albert Museum is described as the world’s greatest museum of art and design, representing over three thousand years of human creativity, with collections unrivalled in their scope and diversity.
+The Victoria and Albert Museum is described as the world’s greatest museum of art and design, representing over three thousand years of human creativity, with collections unrivaled in their scope and diversity.
 It houses a permanent collection of over 4.5 million objects arranged in 145 galleries.
 Michael Pernikis says that he loves visiting the museum, because “with every step you make inside, you feel transferred into another era and time” and like a time machine, it plunges you into the exquisite and memorable past.
-Today the museum offers visitors the chance to explore it more deeply by using its study rooms, guided tours, gallery activities, lectures and special events.
+Today, the museum offers visitors the chance to explore it more deeply by using its study rooms, guided tours, gallery activities, lectures, as well as special events.
 Whether you want to enjoy the galleries independently, or get more closely involved, there are many ways to discover the delights of the Victoria and Albert Museum.

 If science is your passion, you must visit the Science Museum.
-Today the museum is world renowned for its historic collections, awe-inspiring galleries and inspirational exhibitions.
-Here are over 300,000 objects from spheres like science, ITC, medicine and engineering technologies.
+Today, the museum is world-renowned for its historic collections, awe-inspiring galleries, and inspirational exhibitions.
+Here are over 300,000 objects from spheres like science, ITC, medicine, and engineering technologies.
 The museum is spread over five floors, so you shouldn’t expect to see it all in one day.
 You can also visit the IMAX cinema in the museum and enjoy movies about the wildlife, outer space or the depths of the ocean.
-Here you can find life-changing objects from Stephenson’s Rocket to the Apollo 10 command module, take in a science show, introduce children to science with fun, hands-on interactive,s and encounter the past, present and future of technologies.
-Visit the website for more information.
+Here you can find life-changing objects from Stephenson’s Rocket to the Apollo 10 command module, take in a science show, introduce children to science with fun, hands-on interactive, and encounter the past, present, and future of technologies.
+Visit the website for even more information.

-The Garden Museum celebrates the design, history and art of gardens.
-Here is why you should not miss it in your museum tour; it is situated on the grounds of a 14th century church, it has the largest collection of plants and flowers in the UK ,and is the heaven for any keen gardener.
-The museum’s collections contain over 9000 objects representing British gardens and gardening through the ages.
-The museum is well-known for its collections and exhibitions, various events, symposia and its garden in the style of a 17th Century knot garden.
-There is a lot on offer in terms of contemporary gardening too.
+The Garden Museum celebrates the design, history, and art of gardens.
+Here is why you should not miss it in your museum tour; it is situated on the grounds of a 14th century church, it has the largest collection of plants and flowers in the UK, and is the heaven for any keen gardener.
+The museum’s collections contain over 9,000 objects representing British gardens and gardening through the ages.
+The museum is well-known for its collections and exhibitions, various events, symposia, as well as its garden in the style of a 17th Century knot garden.
+There is also a lot on offer in terms of contemporary gardening.